 What are the benefits of writing quotations?

-1. Home service quotes help keep you and your leads organized.
+1. Home service quotes help keep you and your prospects or leads organized.

 If you’re not writing your leads quotes, how are you able to keep track of who’s who, which projects are which, and what leads are the most promising for your business to pursue?